 Factors that predispose to overgrowth of bacterial vaginal pathogens include

 Alkaline vaginal pH due to menstrual blood or semen

 An intravaginal foreign body (eg, a forgotten tampon or vaginal pessary)

 The most common causes of vaginal itching and discharge vary by patient age (see table Some Causes of Vaginal Pruritus and Discharge Some Causes of Vaginal Pruritus and Discharge ).

-In children, a common cause is vaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
-Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more , usually due to infection with gastrointestinal (GI) tract flora (nonspecific vulvovaginitis).
+In children, a common cause is nonspecific vulvovaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
+Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more , usually due to infection with gastrointestinal tract flora.
 A common contributing factor in girls aged 2 to 6 years is poor perineal hygiene (eg, wiping from back to front after bowel movements, not washing their hands after bowel movements).

 Chemicals in bubble baths or soaps may cause inflammation and pruritus of the vulva, which often recur.

-Vaginitis is also a common cause in women of reproductive age; it is usually infectious.
+Vaginitis is also a common cause in women of reproductive age.
 The most common types are